Rust for Java developers, part 2

 implicitly passed to a plain old function.
 Rust makes this a little more

 explicit.
-Below is the code that adds a .hi()
+Below is the code that adds a .hi() method to the Greeter struct:

 impl Greeter {